Phryxia/auto-differentiator/README.md

 **Parser Heaven** is a project parsing mathematical expressions.
 Maybe this is just reinventing the wheel for fun and personal education.

-This project is using TDD a little bit.

 In this project I'm trying to implement following features.

 ## Mathematical